khan-ayanama/Backend-tutorial/2.Complete Django/Project01/notes01.md

 2. wsgi.py

-   - Web Server Gateway Interface is a specification that describes how a web server communicates with web applications, It provides statndard for synchronouss python apps.
+   - Web Server Gateway Interface is a specification that describes how a web server communicates with web applications, It provides standard for synchronouss python apps.

    ![Wsgi explain](./Notes%20Image/Screenshot%20(100).png)